William Penn University: Athletics

 The William Penn athletic teams are called the Statesmen.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (The Heart) since the 2015–16 academic year.
 The Statesmen previously competed in the defunct Midwest Collegiate Conference (MCC) from 2001–02 to 2014–15 (when the conference dissolved); as well as in the Iowa Intercollegiate Athletic Conference (IIAC; now known as the American Rivers Conference since the 2018–19 academic year) of the NCAA Division III ranks from 1962–63 to 2000–01 (which they were a member on a previous stint from 1922–23 to 1953–54).

 William Penn competes in 23 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, track & field, volleyball and wrestling; and co-ed sports include cheer & dance and shotgun sports.

 Men's basketball

 The men's basketball teams have had significant success, finishing as the runner-up in the 2013 NAIA Division II men's basketball tournament.
 In 2014 William Penn set a record for points scored in the NAIA National Basketball Tournament.

+Wrestling

+Adaugo Nwachukwu was awarded the 2024 Anthony-Maroulis Trophy for her successes in women's wrestling.